HL7Austria/CDA2FHIR/README.md

 **Target (FHIR)**
 - [MyHealth@EU Laboratory Report](https://fhir.ehdsi.eu/laboratory/index.html) - The MyHealth@EU Laboratory Result Report which the generated Bundles conform to

+**CAVE** — scope per branch

+- On the `myhealtheu` branches the e-Vac mapping is a **draft**: their focus is the Laboratory Report to MyHealth@EU LRR mapping.
+- The `elga` branches focus on the e-Vac to Austrian Patient Summary (APS) mapping.
+- We keep the e-Vac and Laboratory maps consistent where we can, but producing e-Vac data in the MyHealth@EU format - or laboratory results in the APS - is currently out of scope.

 ## CI

 | Workflow | Trigger | Purpose |